box-key/Media-Authentication-Project/Format CASIA2/readme.md

 # Description

-This program takes CASIA2 dataset as input and generates new dataset in the following manner: </br>
+This program takes CASIA2 dataset as input and generates new dataset in the following format: </br>
 Create directory for each Authentication image.
 Each Authentication directory contains the orginal and tampered version of the image.

 (i.e.)